Basic words and phrases

 mi no aha da semi ke.
 I don't understand what it means.

-kitabe write
+kitaba write

-baxe speak a language, communicate
+baxa speak a language, communicate

-mimen baxe pandunia.
+mimen baxa pandunia.
 We speak Pandunia.

 franse, espanya, portugal, rus French, Spanish, Portuguese, Russian